rednblkx/iptv_ro/README.md

 Access /login and fill accordingly

+Note for ARM based systems: the node-libcurl is not available for ARM

 Note for Libreelec users: the login for antena & digi not working for now because libreelec lacks libcurl dev package

 This project is licensed under the terms of the MIT license.